home

 2.6 The subject knowledge view

 This is an important statement (which unfortunately has not been further developed by the authors).
-It clearly expresses that subject representation aim at supporting advancement of knowledge in different domains and that subject knowledge is a precondition for doing so.
+It clearly expresses that subject representation aims at supporting advancement of knowledge in different domains and that subject knowledge is a precondition for doing so.
 This statement is in accordance with how Hjørland (1992, 185) defined subjects as the epistemological potentials of documents (or, synonymously, as the informative potentials of documents).
 This definition also implies that subject representations aim at supporting advancement of knowledge in different domains and that subject knowledge is a precondition for doing so.
 Hjørland's definition contains the additional layer that different "paradigms" entail different subject representations.
 Therefore, the question of subject representation is closely linked to the question of which paradigms should be supported.
 In other words, subject representations cannot be regarded as neutral expressions.
-On the contrary: The activity of assigning a subject label to a given document represents a kind of power, (cf., Olson 2002) which aims at facilitating certain uses of that document at the expenses of other uses.
+On the contrary: the activity of assigning a subject label to a given document represents a kind of power, (cf., Olson 2002) which aims at facilitating certain uses of that document at the expenses of other uses.

 Let us consider a concrete example.
 Fisher (1921) as a part of a series published the article "Studies in crop variation".
-As indicated by the title, the subject is crop variation.
+As indicated by the title, the subject is crop variation .
 Retrospectively, however, this title and subject attribution is considered poor:

 Seldom in the history of science has a set of titles [Studies in crop variation] been such a poor description of the importance of the material they contain.
 In these papers, Fisher developed original tool for the analysis of data, derived the mathematical foundations of those tools, described their extensions into other fields, and applied them to the "muck" he found at Rothamsted.
-These papers show a brilliant originality and are filled with fascinating implications that kept theoreticians busy for the rest of the twentieth century, and will probably continue to inspire work in the years that follow" (Salsburg 2001, 43).
+These papers show a brilliant originality and are filled with fascinating implications that kept theoreticians busy for the rest of the twentieth century, and will probably continue to inspire work in the years that follow.
+(Salsburg 2001, 43)

 Of course, Fisher (1921) is (also) about crop variation and should be indexed as such in indexes within agriculture.
-However, as the quote says, this article has had a much broader and deeper importance in the field of statistical probability where two of its main subjects are experimental design and sampling.
+However, as the quote says, this article has had a much broader and deeper importance in the field of statistical probability where two of its main subjects are experimental design and sampling .
 If the purpose of subject representation is to support future use of documents, then these last mentioned subject labels are far more important than that indicated by the title.

 The bibliometrican Henry Small published an important paper "Cited documents as concept symbols" (Small 1978) in which he found that highly cited papers tend to be cited for the same reasons and that these reasons are often represented in the citing documents as "concept symbols".
-For example, we may assume that most of the papers citing Fisher (1921) uses, for example, "experimental design" as a concept symbol at the place of the reference in the text.
-Bibliometric methods may therefore be used automatically or semi automatically to determine the subject of documents in a way that is in agreement with the subject knowledge view (cf., Schneider and Borlund 2004).
+For example, we may assume that most of the papers citing Fisher (1921) use, for example, "experimental design" as a concept symbol at the place of the reference in the text.
+Bibliometric methods may therefore be used automatically or semi-automatically to determine the subject of documents in a way that is in agreement with the subject knowledge view (cf., Schneider and Borlund 2004).
 Of course, this technique cannot be applied to assign subject labels to new documents, only retrospectively and only to (highly) cited documents.
 Whether or not we may apply this method in practice, the example provides a deep insight to the dynamic nature of "subjects".
 It demonstrates that the subject of a document is not independent of evaluation of the potentials of that document.

 [top of entry]